 Explore fairy tales with this KS1 text types resource pack.
-Pupils will read the model texts ‘The Princess and the Pea’ and ‘Cinderella’ and then go on to retell them in their own writing.
+Pupils will read the model texts ‘The Princess and the Pea’ and ‘Cinderella’showing WAGOLL (what a good one looks like), and then go on to retell them in their own writing.
 They will use the model texts to identify features of fairy tales and specific grammar and punctuation skills that they can apply in their own stories.

 - Model Text 1 - The Princess and the Pea: a retelling of the classic fairy tale by Hans Christian Anderson